On the Adversarial Convex Body Chasing Problem: Problem Formulation

-A policy pair $(\pi, \sigma)$ would induce a (deterministic) $\x$-trajectory and consequently, a total cost $C(\pi,\sigma)$.
-We are interested in subgame perfect Nash equilibrium, where at each stage of the game the Player is always minimizing its future cumulative cost-to-go while the Opponent maximizes.
-We denote $C^*$ as the optimal value of the given aCBC game under a subgame perfect Nash equilibrium.
-In this work, we address the following problem. \begin{problem} Given a graph $\mathcal{G}$, a set of convex bodies $\Q=\big\{\nsp{t}{i}\big\}_{t=0, i=1}^{T, |\nodeset|}$, a cost function $c$ and the reachablility mapping $\RSet$.
-Under the information structure in Assumption~\ref{assmp:info}, what is the value $C^*$ of the aCBC game, and what are the corresponding optimal policies for both agents? \end{problem}
+A strategy pair $(\pi, \sigma)$ provides a trajectory for the Player and, consequently, induces a total movement cost $C(\pi,\sigma)$ characterized as $\sum_{t=0}^{T-1}{c~(\x_t, \x_{t+1})}$.
+We are interested in subgame perfect equilibria, namely, equilibria where, at each stage of the game, the Player always minimizes its future cumulative cost-to-go while the Opponent maximizes it.
+We denote the total cost under a subgame perfect equilibrium as the optimal total cost $C^*$.

+\begin{problem} Given a graph $\mathcal{G}$, a collection of solid and compact convex bodies $\Q=\big\{\nsp{t}{i}\big\}_{t=0, i=1}^{T, |\nodeset|}$, a cost function $c$, and a reachablility correspondence $\RSet$, find the optimal total cost $C^*$ of the aCBC game along with the corresponding optimal strategies for the Player and the Opponent under the information structure in Assumption~\ref{assmp:info}. \end{problem}

+To solve Problem~\ref{problem1}, we follow a value-based approach, where at each decision point, the agents compute a policy that optimizes its ``cost-to-go.''
+The rest of the paper will address the technical details regarding the solution to this optimization problem.